UK offshore workers down tools over pay dispute

 This comes two weeks after Unite the union served a notice of action to Petrofac.
 In an update on Wednesday, the union disclosed that the strike was going ahead and outlined that its members, working for Petrofac on Repsol’s platforms, would take part in industrial action starting on 16 November 2022 with a continuous overtime ban and 48-hour stoppage taking place on 16 and 17 November.

-In addition, a further 48-hour stoppage will take place on 30 November and 1 December.
+In addition, a further 48-hour stoppage would take place on 30 November and 1 December.
 Unite claims that this action will cause “significant disruption” to the maintenance and safe running of the Arbroath, Auk, Bleo Holm, Claymore, Clyde, Fulmar, Montrose, Piper, Saltire and Tartan platforms, and the Flotta oil reception terminal on Orkney.

 According to the Union, the dispute centres on the removal of a 10 per cent equal time payment, an additional 3 per cent increase on top to cover years of below inflationary increases, payment for OEUK medicals, increase in mileage payments and stand in duties payment.

 John Boland, Unite regional officer, remarked: “The anger that my members have at being betrayed on a commitment made and accepted in good faith, is palpable.
 Petrofac should understand that their failure to be reasonable and fair with the workforce on an ongoing basis, continually leads to my members resorting to industrial action when they just want to get on with the job.

 “Unite’s members are due a decent pay rise after years of below-inflation increases and they accepted the word of their employer that they would uphold a commitment to do just that.
 However, Petrofac have shown their true colours and broken their word and my members will no longer accept jam tomorrow.”